Fil/d3-tricontour/README.md

 _The following are experimental_

+These methods are used in d3-geo-voronoi’s [geoContour](https://github.com/Fil/d3-geo-voronoi#geo-contour).

 <a href="#triangulate" name="triangulate">#</a>  _tricontour_.<b>triangulate</b>([_triangulate_])

 Sets the *triangulate* function.
 Defaults to d3.Delaunay.from.
-See [UK tricontours](https://observablehq.com/d/3f8a82e4ce822290) for a detailed example.
+See [Reusing a  tricontour triangulation](https://observablehq.com/d/5d02dbefce7ed009) for a detailed example.

 <a href="#pointInterpolate" name="pointInterpolate">#</a> _tricontour_.<b>pointInterpolate</b>(_[pointInterpolate]_)

 Sets the *pointInterpolate* function.
 Arguments: *i*, *j*, *0≤a<1*.
 Defaults to linear interpolation between the coordinates of points *i* and *j*.
-See [Spherical tricontour](https://observablehq.com/d/3f8a82e4ce822290) for a detailed example.

 <a href="#ringsort" name="ringsort">#</a> _tricontour_.<b>ringsort</b>(_[ringsort]_)

 Sets the *ringsort* function.
-See [Spherical tricontour](https://observablehq.com/d/3f8a82e4ce822290) for a detailed example.